emmanuel-iam/okta_p1/README.md

-# okta_p1: In this guide, you will learn how to onboard users to Okta using the Okta Dashboard, set their password to require a change on first login, add custom attribute, import  users into Okta via a CSV file, create a groups, and add users to the group both manually and by rule.
+# okta_p1: In this guide you will learn how to:
+Onboard users to Okta using the Okta Dashboard
+Set their password to require a change on first login Add custom attribute
+Import users into Okta via a CSV file
+Create a groups
+Add users to the group both manually and by rule